 - What happens if I overdose (Trizivir)?

-- What should I avoid while taking abacavir, lamivudine, and zidovudine (Trizivir) (Trizivir)?
+- What should I avoid while taking this medication (Trizivir)?

-- What other drugs will affect abacavir, lamivudine, and zidovudine (Trizivir) (Trizivir)?
+- What other drugs will affect this medication (Trizivir)?

 - Where can I get more information?

-What should I discuss with my healthcare provider before taking abacavir, lamivudine, and zidovudine (Trizivir) (Trizivir)?
+What should I discuss with my healthcare provider before taking this medication (Trizivir)?

 - kidney disease;

-- high blood pressure or heart disease, or a risk factor for heart disease such as smoking, diabetes, or high cholesterol.
+- a risk factor for heart disease such as smoking, diabetes, or high cholesterol; or

+While using Trizivir, you may need blood tests at your doctor's office.
 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
-Your doctor may want to check your liver function at regular visits for several months after you stop taking Trizivir.
-Do not miss any scheduled appointments.
+Your doctor may want to check your liver function for several months after you stop using the medication.
+Visit your doctor regularly.

 Additional Trizivir Information